-- Most clients lose about 12-17 pounds in the first week after the baby is born. - Everyone loses some weight after birth.
+- Most women lose about 12-17 pounds in the first week after the baby is born. - Everyone loses some weight after birth.
 Breastfeeding may help you lose more weight than formula feeding. - It is a good idea to take your prenatal vitamins as long as you are breastfeeding.
 Taking a vitamin daily is a good way to help get all the nutrients you need, and prenatal vitamins are fine to take when you are no longer pregnant too. - Drink 8-10 glasses of water daily especially if you are breastfeeding.
-Milk supply is dependent on good nutrition and hydration. - Eat high fiber foods like whole grains, fresh fruit and vegetables to prevent constipation. - Breastfeeding may burn up to 500 calories/day, so it's important for you to continue good nutrition. - Use the food group chart in the section "Nutrition and Healthy Lifestyles: Food Group Chart" to eat a healthy diet.
+Milk supply is dependent on good nutrition and hydration. - Eat high fiber foods like whole grains, fresh fruit and vegetables to prevent constipation. - Breastfeeding moms may burn up to 500 calories per day so it is important to continue good nutrition. - Use the food group chart on page 85 to eat a healthy diet.
 This will help your body recover from pregnancy.

-Exercise and Activities
+Exercise/Activities